freedev/solrcloud-zookeeper-kubernetes/README.md

 And we have to create the environment following these steps:

 1. create configmap where store the cluster configuration
-2. create persistent volumes where Solr indexes and Zookeeper logs can be written
+2. create statefulsets for Solr and Zookeeper that can write their data on persistent volumes
-3. map solr and zookeeper as network services
+3. map solr and zookeeper as network services (loadbalancer or nodeport)